 Mixed nuts and seeds 150g

-(The following selection works well; Pumpkin seeds (25g), sunflower seeds (25g), pine nuts (25g), whole almonds (50g), pecans (25g).
+(The following selection works well; Pumpkin seeds (25g), sunflower seeds (25g), pine nuts (25g), flaked almonds (50g), hazel nut (25g).
 But use your favourites.)

 Runny Honey 20g

 Soft brown muscovado sugar 10g

 1) Preheat the oven to a low 60oC fan.